- San Bernardino, CA

 - Patient: Invasive (Infiltrating) Ductal Carcinoma

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: about 5 years ago, Female, Age: 54, Stage I, HER2 Positive: Yes, ER Positive: Yes, PR Positive: Yes
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 5 years ago, Female, Age: 54, Stage I, HER2 Positive: Yes, ER Positive: Yes, PR Positive: Yes

 - View this journey (13 Experiences)

 FYI: Don’t Let Treatment Put You In Debt: Financial Aid for Breast Cancer Patients

 Posted in Debt October 8, 2011 Website: http://www.gobankingrates.com/debt/breast-cancer-treatment-financial-aid-resources/ By Stacey Bumpus

 Managing the many challenges that life brings can be overwhelming, but individuals who are diagnosed with breast cancer have even more on their plates as they push to heal while struggling to maintain their everyday lives.

 Unfortunately, because the costs associated with treating cancer can be astronomical, paying for care can be challenging for patients and often leads to debt.
 That’s why during Breast Cancer Awareness Month, organizations are highlighting financial aid opportunities available for individuals with breast cancer.

 Debt is a major issue for many Americans who struggle to pay for everyday financial obligations like mortgage loans, car payments and food.
 But if you have been diagnosed with breast cancer, unless you have amazing health insurance that covers all types of procedures, you and your family will be faced with inordinately high expenses for care.